TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

-# rFactor 2 Internals Shared Memory Map Plugin
+﻿# rFactor 2 Internals Shared Memory Map Plugin

 This plugin mirrors exposed rFactor 2 internal state into shared memory buffers.
 Essentially, this is direct memcpy of rFactor 2 internals.
+Plugin also allows some level of input back into the rFactor 2 API.

-Reading shared memory allows creating external tools running outside of rFactor 2 and written in languages other than C++ (C# sample is included).
+Reading and writing shared memory allows creating external tools running outside of rFactor 2 and written in languages other than C++ (C# sample is included).
 It also allows keeping CPU time impact in rFactor 2 plugin threads to the minimum.

 This plugin is carefully implemented with an intent of becoming a shared component for reading rF2 internals.
 It can handle any number of clients without slowing down rF2 plugin thread.
 A lot of work was done to ensure it is as efficient and reliable as possible.

+# Acknowledgements
-#### This work is based on:
+##### This work is based on:
   * rF2 Internals Plugin sample #7 by ISI/S397 found at: https://www.studio-397.com/modding-resources/
-#### Was inspired by:
+##### Was inspired by:
   * rF1 Shared Memory Map Plugin by Dan Allongo found at: https://github.com/dallongo/rFactorSharedMemoryMap

+### Authors:
+Vytautas Leonavičius
+##### With contributions by:
+Morten Roslev (partts of DMR implementation and teaching me various memory reading techniques) Tony Whitley (Pit info/HWControl prototyping)

 ## Download:
 https://www.mediafire.com/file/hzlugtn3t7sc3gw/rf2_sm_tools_3.7.0.0.zip/file